-- H7 28.5.3 If any of the rolls exhibit Snap Roll Autorotation, mark the figure HZ. - 28.5.4 While the judge may expect the aircraft to be upright or inverted at certain points in the turn, the downgrades for these figures are based only on changes to rate of roll, rate of turn, and altitude. - 28.5.5 There must be a constant rate of turn.
-If the rate of turn changes, deduct no more than one (1) point per variation. - 28.5.6 There must be a constant rate of roll.
-If the rate of roll changes, deduct no more than one (1) point per variation. - 28.5.7 If the rate of roll stops (aside from any brief pause when changing roll directions), deduct one (1) point. - 28.5.8 The altitude must be constant.
-If the altitude changes, deduct one (1) point for every five (5) degrees or 100 feet. - 28.5.9 For a rolling turn with rolls in alternating directions, the aircraft must change direction of roll at a wingslevel attitude.
+- HZ 28.6.3 If any of the rolls exhibit Snap Roll Autorotation, mark the figure HZ. - 28.6.4 While the judge may expect the aircraft to be upright or inverted at certain points in the turn, the downgrades for these figures are based only on changes to rate of roll, rate of turn, and altitude.

+28.6.5 There must be a constant rate of roll.
+If the rate of roll changes, deduct no more than one (1) point per variation.

+28.6.6 If the rate of roll stops (aside from any brief pause when changing roll directions), deduct one (1) point.

+5° 28.6.7 For a rolling turn with rolls in alternating directions, the aircraft must change direction of roll at a wings-level attitude.
 If the roll direction reverses before or after the wings-level attitude, deduct one (1) point for every five (5) degrees of bank angle error at direction reversal.

-5° 28.5.10 The turn and the rolls must finish at the exact same time with the aircraft aligned on the correct box axis.
+The turn and the rolls must finish at the exact same time.
 If the turn and rolls do not finish at the same time, deduct one (1) point for every 5 degrees of roll remaining at the completion of the turn, or turn remaining at the completion of the roll.